solgenomics/SNPbinner/README.md

 To install the SNPbinner utility, download or clone the repository and run `$pip install repo_folder/`. **Alternitively, one can call the program with `$python2.7 repo_folder/snpbinner` instead of `$snpbinner`  which does not require installation.**

 ##Crosspoints
 `crosspoints` uses genotyped SNP data to identify likely crossover points.
 First, the script uses a pair of hidden Markov models (HMM) to predict genotype regions along the chromosome both with (3-state) and without (2-state) heterozygous regions.
-Then, the script identifies grouping of regions which are too short (based on a minimum distance between crosspoints set by the user).
-After that it follows the rules below to find reasonable crosspoints.
+Then, the script identifies groupings of regions which are too short (based on a minimum distance between crosspoints set by the user).
+After that it follows the rules below to find crosspoints.
+The script then outputs the crosspoints for each RIL and the genoytped regions between them to a CSV file.

+#####Rules:

 1. If a group of too-short regions is long enough to be its own acceptably-long genotype region, it will be treated as such and assigned the most likely genotype using the 3-state HMM.
 ![](README_images/crosspoint_selection-04.png)
 1. If a group of too-short regions is surrounded by regions of the same genotype, all regions within that group are assigned the surrounding genotype.
 ![](README_images/crosspoint_selection-03.png)
-1. If a too-short region has been genotyped as heterozygous by the 3-state HMM, that section is replace by the regions identified by the 2-sate HMM.
+1. If a too-short region has been genotyped as heterozygous by the 3-state HMM, that section is replaced by the regions identified by the 2-sate HMM.
 ![](README_images/crosspoint_selection-05.png)
-2. If the first or last too-short region is neighboring an acceptably-long heterozygous region, it will be assigned the heterozygous genotype.
+2. If the first or last too-short region is neighboring an acceptably-long heterozygous region, the whole grouping will be assigned the heterozygous genotype.
 ![](README_images/crosspoint_selection-02.png)
-3. If neither the first or last too-short region is neighboring a heterozygous or same-genotype region, the shortest of those two regions will be assigned to the same genotype as the acceptably-long region neighboring it.
-Repeat until the group is empty.
+3. If neither the first or last too-short region is neighboring a heterozygous region, the shortest of those two regions will be assigned to the same genotype as its neighbor.
+This repeats until the group is empty.
 ![](README_images/crosspoint_selection-01.png)

-The script then outputs the crosspoints for each RIL and the genoytped regions between them to a CSV file.

 ###To Run:

 ```$snpbinner crosspoints -i INPUT_FILE (-m MIN_LENGTH | -r MIN_RATIO) -o OUTPUT_FILE [OPTIONAL ARGUEMENTS]```

 `INPUT_FILE`: Path to a SNP TSV of the format described below.
 `MIN_LENGTH`: Minimum distance between crosspoints in basepairs.
+(Can't use with `MIN_RATIO`)
-`MIN_RATIO `: Minimum distance between crosspoints in as a ratio.
-(0.01 would be 1% of the chromosome)
+`MIN_RATIO`: Minimum distance between crosspoints in as a ratio (0.01 would be 1% of the chromosome.)
+(Can't use with `MIN_LENGTH `)
-`OUTPUT_FILE `: Output filename.
+`OUTPUT_FILE `: Path for the output CSV.

 Optional Arguments:
-`-p PREDICTED_HOMOGENEITY` ideal homogenous percentage of homogenous regions, used to calculate emmision probability (default = 0.9)
-`-c PREDICTED_CROSSOVERS` used to calculate transition probability (default = 4)
 `-l CHROM_LENGTH` The length of the chromosome/scaffold which the SNPs are on.
 If no length is provided, the last SNP is considered to be the last site on the chromosome.
+`-p PREDICTED_HOMOGENEITY` Used to calculate emmision probabilities.
+For example, if 0.9 is used, it is predicted that a region genotyped as _b_ would contain 90% _b_-genotyped SNPs. (default = 0.9)
+`-c PREDICTED_CROSSOVERS` Used to calculate transition probability.
+The state transition probability is this value divided by the chromosome length. (default = 4)

 ###Input Format:
 **[Sample input file]()**